-Treating a pet dog with some Rolaids is an interesting idea.
-Canines deal with gastro issues with more often than people think, but you have to consider practicality and the potential for negative effects.
+Treating a pet dog with Rolaids is an interesting idea.
+Canines certainly deal with their share of gastric issues, but practicality and potential for negative effects are top concerns.

 Can I Give My Dog Rolaids?
 Answer: Yes, the liquid version with vet approval

 But also consider alternative antacids.
-Your vet can recommend the best brand for your dog’s particular situation.
+Your vet may recommend a more suitable brand for Fido’s situation.

 Be Cautious With Rolaids